 - changed market context, new opportunities or significant size changes (absolute or relative) of the business

-components to the extent of influencing the positioning of the Group on the market and the consequent assessments
+components to the extent of influencing the positioning on the market and the consequent assessments of the

-of the initial risk;
+initial risk;

 - introduction of new products or services;

 - economic situation.

-More specifically, the Risk Division will carry out a detailed analysis and assessment of the Group's business dealings in order to identify the material risks.
+The Risk Division will carry out a detailed analysis and assessment of the business dealings in order to identify the material risks.